TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-displaying-data-my-scenario-is-not-listed.md

     articleId="sentinel-displaying-data-my-scenario-is-not-listed"
 />

-# My scenario is not listed
+# Your scenario is not listed

-If you need help figuring out why your scenario is not listed, the article [What is Azure Monitor for VMs](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-overview) provides information about:
+If you need help figuring out why your scenario is not listed, see [What is Azure Monitor for VMs](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-overview) for information about:

 - [Data usage](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-overview#data-usage)